 Comparatively, we have invested far less in preventative health care.
-Our reimbursement model is, only in the last generation, slowly recognizing the cost savings of preventing major health issues as opposed to treating fully developed ones.
+Health care system reimbursement models are, only in the last generation, slowly recognizing the cost savings of preventing major health issues as opposed to treating fully developed ones.

 For many providers, compensation and system-wide planning still revolve around improving in-hospital infection rates, readmission rates, and patient turnover rates.
 Certainly, for those who need critical care, those focus areas are important.

 But shouldn’t a major focus be on reducing, and even preventing, the need to provide critical care in the first place?
-For providers that can perfect preventative care, they will truly provide a total health care solution.
+For providers that can focus on and include preventative care, they will truly provide a total health care solution.
 And their foothold in this emerging market will strengthen.

 m.Care Launches Industry-Changing Predictive Modeling

 m.Care is the digital health platform from LifeScience Technologies.
 LifeScience Technologies focuses on creating technology solutions in the healthcare industry.

 m.Care was born from the experience of one of its co-founders.
 His child had a serious health issue, ultimately spending months in and out of the hospital.
 The co-founder recognized that the pathological indicators of their child’s illness were present months before.
 Without monitoring and a predictive model, however, their child joined the thousands of others grinding through the life and death struggle of invasive and disruptive post-diagnosis treatment.

 The quest to develop groundbreaking predictive modeling began.

 Learn more about how m.Care can help you: